How Does Wikipedia Make Money? And How Much Does it Make?

 Server costs are a substantial outlay.
 This is because of the high numbers of visitor traffic that require large servers to enable the website to be easily accessible.

-The Wikimedia Foundation also funds several sister projects, including Wikidata.
+The Wikimedia Foundation also funds several sister Wikimedia projects, including Wikidata.

 How much does Wikipedia Cost to run?

-Wikipedia spent $112 million on expenses during 2019-2020.
+Wikipedia spent $112 million on expenses during 2019-2020, which is to be expected considering they run an international technology infrastructure comparable to some of the world's largest commercial websites.
 This amount includes financial contributions to the Wikimedia endowment fund established in 2016.

 The Wikimedia Foundation publishes information on how they spend their annual budget each year.